joannakl/cs102/projects/project4_flood.markdown

 and for shorter amounts of time.
 Urban planners for future cities and development as well as governments and citizens of existing cities need to know which areas are at risk of being flooded when the water level increases.
-You are going to write a program that uses your new expertise in recursion, stacks and queues to evaluate what happens to a given terrain when the waters are rising.
+You are going to write a program that uses your new expertise in graph algorithms to evaluate what happens to a given terrain when the waters are rising.

 <br/><br/>